StarMeteoritePavilion/lcn-project-dependencies/README.md

 # project-dependencies
-manage the base dependencies in all spring project
+manage the base dependencies in all project